 The lines, shapes, colors, numbers, and letters along with the speed in which my work is done tie in to my experience regarding conflicted spirituality, cultural isolation, over consumption, and being deaf.
 This is a concept I have pieced together titled Dead Feather.

-Dead Feather’s work is featured in our exhibition Inclusion in Art at The Art Hall, December 7, 2018 through March 15, 2019.
+Dead Feather’s work was featured in our exhibition Inclusion in Art at The Art Hall, December 7, 2018 through March 31, 2019.